blocksds/sdk/docs/content/docs/guides/optimization_guide.md

 ## Optimizing CPU usage

+> [!IMPORTANT]
-* **Measure CPU performance on hardware only!** As of writing (May 2024), the most popular emulators are not sufficiently cycle-accurate to provide accurate profiling results; this might lead, at worst, to mistaken optimizations.
+> Measure CPU performance on hardware only!
+Emulators are not sufficiently
+> cycle-accurate to provide accurate profiling results.

 * Avoid using floating point values (`float`, `double`).
 As the DS does not include any hardware for accelerating floating point math, operations on them have to be emulated in software, which is quite costly.